 The measures include:

-- establishment of a government-controlled strategic stockpile of TGU that will provide an additional 5 weeks of supply above industry held stocks, to be utilised in the event of a supply chain failure
+- establishment of a government-controlled strategic stockpile of TGU that can provide an additional 5 weeks of supply above industry held stocks, in the event of a supply chain failure

 - support for industry to report voluntary data on stocks and supply chains, to provide market transparency and reduce the risk of supply shortages.